Working Group on Syria, Propaganda and Media

-The Working Group on Syria, Propaganda and Media (SPM) is a group of academics and activists whose stated purpose is to study propaganda and information operations surrounding the Syrian civil war.
+The Working Group on Syria, Propaganda and Media (SPM) is a controversial group of academics and activists whose stated purpose is to study propaganda and information operations surrounding the Syrian civil war.
 It was formed by environmental political theory professor Tim Hayward and former academic Piers Robinson in 2017.

 Activities

 The group has gained attention and attracted criticism for disputing the veracity of the use of chemical weapons in the Syrian Civil War as well as for its claims that the Syrian White Helmets civil defence organisation has staged false flag attacks in order to trigger Western retaliation against the Syrian government.

 The group has produced a number of reports.
-The SPM's first publication, entitled, "Doubts about 'Novichoks'," questioned whether Russia's secret nerve agent programme – through which Novichok chemical weapons were developed – had ever existed.
+The SPM's first publication, entitled, "Doubts about 'Novichoks'", questioned whether Russia's secret nerve agent programme – through which Novichok chemical weapons were developed – had ever existed.

-In subsequent publications, the SPM has argued that the 2018 Douma chemical attack was faked by the White Helmets civil defence organisation.
+Malcolm Brabant has stated that in subsequent publications, the SPM has argued that the 2018 Douma chemical attack was faked by the White Helmets civil defence organisation.
 The SPM report accused Hamish de Bretton-Gordon, the former head of Britain's Joint Chemical, Biological, Radiological and Nuclear Regiment, of being an agent working on behalf of a British covert influence programme.

 According to Bellingcat, the group used other entities such as Berlin Group 21 (BG21) as their front for publishing "statements of concern".
 In October 2019, a former Organisation for the Prohibition of Chemical Weapons (OPCW) employee later identified as Brendan Whelan presented his dissent with the OPCW's findings about the investigation of the Douma chemical attack.
 Members of the Courage Foundation who attended included Kristinn Hrafnsson, Jose Bustani, Helmut Lohre and Gunter Meyer.
 Courage Foundation published the Statement of Concern at the same time as "Berlin Group 21".
 Whelan later leaked OPCW documents to WikiLeaks.